ankitapatil2699/sql-datawarehouse-project/README.md

 ├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project

-Let's stay in touch!
-Feel free to connect with me on the following platforms:

-YouTube LinkedIn Website Newsletter PayPal Join